 The Cross College Alliance got its start in 2014, when Gulf Coast Community Foundation funded a retreat for the presidents of New College, Ringling College, State College of Florida, and USF Sarasota-Manatee, who wanted to explore ways they could collaborate and share resources.
 A second Gulf Coast-funded retreat built on that work by including academic leaders and other administrators and expanding the group to include Eckerd and The Ringling.

 Originally dubbed the Consortium of Colleges on the Creative Coast—C4 for short—the group formally announced an initiative manager and its first two shared goals in January 2016.
 Funded by Gulf Coast, the Charles and Margery Barancik Foundation, and the Community Foundation of Sarasota County, Dr. Laurey Stryker assumed the manager position to coordinate and expedite the vision set forth by the college leaders.

 Co-branding their collective resources and the region as an innovative higher-ed destination was an early priority for the group.
 After several months of research involving students and community members of each institution, a new name and brand — the Cross College Alliance — was announced in August 2017.
 A dedicated website at CrossCollegeAlliance.org serves as a place to share collaborations.

-“When the strength of these institutions͛ faculty, programs, and leadership is assembled and leveraged, our region has almost all of the resources of a major research university,"noted Mark Pritchett, Gulf Coast Community Foundation president and CEO.
-"C4 has developed plans to attract more quality students to our communities, provide a stronger workforce for our businesses, and help diversify our economy.
-This can be a real ‘calling card’ for our region."
+“When the strength of these institutions’ faculty, programs, and leadership is assembled and leveraged, our region has almost all of the resources of a major research university,” said Mark Pritchett, Gulf Coast Community Foundation president and CEO.
+"The Cross College Alliance is working to attract more quality students to our communities, provide a stronger workforce for our businesses, and help diversify our economy.
+This will become a real ‘calling card’ for our region."